camunda/camunda-docs/docs/guides/use-connectors-in-hybrid-mode.md

 `HTTP REST` name becomes `HTTP_REST`, or the [Kafka Consumer Connector](https://github.com/camunda/connectors/blob/main/connectors/kafka/src/main/java/io/camunda/connector/kafka/inbound/KafkaExecutable.java#L20) name becomes `KAFKA_CONSUMER`.
 Therefore, to override it one would need to pass in the `CONNECTOR_KAFKA_CONSUMER_TYPE=xxx` environment variable.

-## Using SaaS Secrets
+## Using SaaS secrets

-If you add the `Secrets` scope to your API client you can access cluster [secrets](../components/connectors/use-connectors/index.md#using-secrets) in a hybrid setup.
+If you add the `Secrets` scope to your API client, you can access cluster [secrets](../components/connectors/use-connectors/index.md#using-secrets) in a hybrid setup.

-You have to enable the SaaS secret provider either via an environment variable or in your application config file.
+Enable the SaaS secret provider via an environment variable or in your application config file:

-Environment variable:
+**Environment variable:**

 ```
 CAMUNDA_CONNECTOR_SECRETPROVIDER_CONSOLE_ENABLED = true
 ```

-Properties file:
+**Properties file:**

 ```
 camunda.connector.secretprovider.console.enabled = true
 ```

-After enabling the console secret provider secrets used in an external Connectors runtime will be resolved by fetching them from the SaaS console.
+After enabling Console, secret provider secrets used in an external Connectors runtime will be resolved by fetching them from Console.

 ## Preparing element template for hybrid mode